WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-03.-Generators,-yeld-keyword..md

 # 9
 ```

-In the above example, numbers is a generator that generates numbers from 0 to 9.
-This is more memory-efficient than creating a list of these numbers.
+In the above example, numbers is a `generator` that generates numbers from `0` to `9`.
+This is more memory-efficient than creating a `list` of these numbers.

 ## Exercises: 🧠
 1) Write a Python program to create a generator that generates the squares of numbers up to a given number.